phaqueue/nfview2/Examples.md

 ## Example 3: *products*

-Since this Dataset is flat, the generated view is pretty simple: you just select everything of the Dataset:
+Since this Dataset is flat, the generated view is pretty simple: you just select everything in the Dataset:

 ```
 USE DonCDataSchema;